 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 Voodoo – the word itself brings up crazy images.
-Like most visitors to New Orleans, we were expecting sensationalism and the bizarre.
+Like most visitors to the Big Easy, we were expecting sensationalism and the bizarre.
 However, on our historic New Orleans cemetery tour, we encountered something far different and more complex.

 We met our tour guide Renee at the local voodoo zombie shop.
 Yes, you heard me correctly.
 They have a local voodoo zombie shop in New Orleans.
 She would be our guide for the next few hours on a New Orleans cemetery tour of St. Louis Cemetery No. 1 – the oldest surviving cemetery in The Big Easy.